Rekha: Early life and work

 Rekha was born Bhanurekha Ganesan in Madras (present-day Chennai) on 10 October 1954 to South Indian actors Gemini Ganesan and Pushpavalli, when the couple were unmarried.
-Ganesan was previously married to T. R. "Bobjima" Alamelu and had four children: the Illinois-based radiation oncologist Revathi Swaminathan, the gynecologist Kamala Selvaraj, The Times of India's journalist Narayani Ganesan, and the medical doctor Jaya Shreedhar.
+Ganesan was already married to T. R. "Bobjima" Alamelu and had four children: the Illinois-based radiation oncologist Revathi Swaminathan, the gynecologist Kamala Selvaraj, The Times of India's journalist Narayani Ganesan, and the medical doctor Jaya Shreedhar.
 He had two more children with actress Savitri—Vijaya Chamundeswari, a fitness expert, and Sathish Kumaar.
 Meanwhile, Pushpavalli had two children (Babuji and Rama) from her earlier marriage to the lawyer I. V. Rangachari.
 Ganesan and Pushpavalli had another daughter, Radha (born 1955).
 Nagaprasad and the actress Shubha are her cousins, while Vedantam Raghavayya and his wife Suryaprabha are her uncle and aunt, respectively.
-Rekha's mother tongue is Telugu, and she is fluent in Hindi and English, having revealed she thinks in the latter.
+Born to a Tamil father and a Telugu mother, Rekha is fluent in Tamil and Telugu.
+She has mentioned that "at home we used to talk in English" and that she thinks in English.
+She is also fluent in Hindi.

 Rekha did not reveal her family background until mid-1970s.
-During her unstable childhood, her relationship with her father Ganesan was poor.
+During her unstable childhood, her relationship with her father Ganesan was estranged.
 Ganesan did not want to recognize her as his daughter and give her a living.
 He rarely met both of his children with Pushpavalli, who subsequently married K. Prakash, a cinematographer from Madras, and she legally changed her name to K. Pushpavalli.
-She gave birth to two more children, Dhanalakshmi (who later married to the actor Tej Sapru) and the dancer Seshu (died 21 May 1991).
+She gave birth to two more children, Dhanalakshmi (who later married the actor Tej Sapru) and the dancer Seshu (died 21 May 1991).
 Due to her mother's hectic acting schedule at the time, Rekha would often stay with her grandmother.
 Asked in an interview by Simi Garewal about her father, Rekha believed he was never even aware of her existence.
 She recalled that her mother often spoke about him and added that despite never having lived with him, she felt his presence all through.
 Even so, the relationship started to improve five years after Pushpavalli died in 1991.
 He told a Cine Blitz interviewer of his happiness about this and stated, "Rekha and I have such a good rapport.
 We are really close."
 He died in 2005.